Antibody Structure & Biosimilars Comparability Analysis Services

 Structural characterization and comparability studies of biosimilars’ higher-order structure (HOS) using 13C-natural abundance 2D-NMR spectroscopy.

-Antibody Structure Analysis
+Antibody Structure & Comparability Analysis

 SARomics Biostructures’ team has extensive experience in antibody structure and biosimilars comparability analysis by X-ray crystallography and NMR spectroscopy.
 The structural characterization and comparability studies of biosimilars’ higher-order structure (HOS) uses 13C-natural abundance 2D-NMR spectroscopy.
 All our studies include biophysical characterization of the state of the monoclonal antibodies and biosimilars in solution using biophysical methods.